jrsoftware/issrc/README.md

 ### Setting up code-signing with Continuous Integration

-InnoSetup's official releases ship with executable files that are [code-signed](https://en.wikipedia.org/wiki/Code_signing), to allow users to verify that these files come from a trusted source.
+Inno Setup's official releases ship with executable files that are [code-signed](https://en.wikipedia.org/wiki/Code_signing), to allow users to verify that these files come from a trusted source.